ashutoshmjain/gita/src/thought.md

 `Dwaipayana` wrote in chapter three of `Gita`

-> Indriyani Mansa Niyamya , arabhate Arjuna.
->
-> Karmendriyye KarmYogam Asaktah Sa Vishishyte
->
 > One who regulates the consumption senses with mind, and initiates `Yazna`.
 Always engaged in `Karm Yoga`, such a person disinterested in the outcomes, is special.

-Gold was meant to be a token outcome of `Yazna` - an adjustment in universal, open, permissionless, decentralized ledger of `Karma`.
+Gold as the token outcome of `Yazna`, was only an adjustment in universal ledger of `Karma`.
+It was meant to decorate the deities as a humble submission for their blessings.

 ## notes and stuff …
 ----